Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/RjkqWRM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the figures above two organisational unit accounts folder has been created "_EMPLOYEES & _ADMIN".
+From the figures above two organisational unit accounts folder "_EMPLOYEES & _ADMIN" has been created on AD.
 Note, there are couples of generic account that were automatically created when Active Directory was deployed however, it is a bad habit using those generic account for administrative task in a organisation.
 </p>
 <br />